 The application process begins with an online application form.
-You'll need to log in by providing an email address and a password.
-You'll be asked to provide some basic personal information and answer some eligibility questions.
-We'll check this information before the numerical and verbal reasoning test stage to ensure you are eligible to apply.
+You’ll need to log in by providing an email address and a password.
+You’ll be asked to provide some basic personal information and answer some eligibility questions.
+We’ll check this information before the assessment centre stage to ensure you are eligible to apply.

-We also want to gain an insight into what motivates you and how you respond in different circumstances, so we'll ask you to complete some motivation and scenario-based questions.
-There are word limits for your responses, so you'll need to be clear and concise.
-We'll review these answers to assess your understanding of HM Treasury and how well you meet the competencies of the Policy Adviser role.
-We'll be focusing on your motivation and the competencies Collaborating and Partnering and Leading and Communicating, set out in our competency framework.
+We also want to gain an insight into what motivates you and how you respond in different circumstances, so we’ll ask you to complete some motivation and scenario-based questions.
+There are word limits for your responses, so you’ll need to be clear and concise.
+We’ll review these answers to assess your understanding of HM Treasury and how well you meet the behaviours of the Policy Adviser role.
+We’ll be focusing on your motivation and the ‘working together’ behaviour, set out in the Civil Service Success Profile Behaviours.

 As part of your online application form, you will be asked to complete a situational judgement test (SJT).
 This will assess your judgement and your approach to situations that you might encounter in your day-to-day work as a Policy Adviser.
 Each question will describe the situation and there will be four multiple choice answers.
 You’ll need to pick what you think would be the best way to respond, and the worst way.